 FAQs

-TWYNEO cream is a prescription acne medication, and it cannot be bought over the counter.
-Talk to your doctor or dermatologist to see if TWYNEO cream might be right to fight your acne.
-TWYNEO cream will be available soon!
-Sign up for email updates to be the first to know when it's available.
+TWYNEO cream is a prescription acne medication and cannot be purchased over the counter.
+Talk to your primary care provider or dermatologist to see if TWYNEO cream is right for you.

 That depends on your insurance provider and pharmacy costs.
-Speak with your doctor or insurance provider for more information about the total cost of TWYNEO cream.
+Consult your doctor or insurance provider for more information about the total cost of TWYNEO cream.

-You can also save on your TWYNEO cream prescriptions and refills with a Galderma CareConnect Patient Savings Card.
-Learn more.
+You can also save on your TWYNEO cream prescriptions and refills with a Mayne Pharma Patient Savings Card.
+Learn about savings and support.

-In clinical studies, some people could see results in 2 weeks, and TWYNEO cream continued to clear skin over time.
-See the results.1,2*
+In clinical studies, some individuals experienced results within 2 weeks, and TWYNEO cream continued to clear their skin over time.2

-Everyone’s skin is different, so speak to your doctor first about how long you should use TWYNEO cream for.
+Everyone’s skin is different, so speak to your doctor first about how long you should use TWYNEO cream.

-That said, TWYNEO cream was evaluated for 12 weeks in clinical studies, and people using it saw their skin improve—the longer they used it, the clearer their skin got!1,2
+That said, TWYNEO cream was evaluated for 12 weeks in clinical studies, and participants showed improvements in acne severity during that timeframe.1

 - Stinging or burning